| |

 EVIDENCES TO SMITH PEDIGREE. |

-of Ambell in the parish of Warkworth, yeoman.
-To be buried
+the parish of Warkworth, yeoman.
+To be buried in the parish

-in the parish church of Warkworth.
-To my wife, Alice Smith,
+church of Warkworth.
+To my wife, Alice Smith, one dun mare,

-one dun mare, etc. ; to my son, Thomas Smith, six oxen, etc.
+etc. ; to my son, Thomas Smith, six oxen, etc. ; to Jane

-; to Jane Smith, my daughter, ten sheepe, etc. ; to Robert
+Smith, my daughter, ten sheepe, etc. ; to Robert Smith, my

-Smith, my son, two stotts, etc. ; to Henry Bilton, two hoggs
+son, two stotts, etc. ; to Henry Bilton, two hoggs ; and to

-; and to Margaret Bilton, his mother, two hoggs.
-Executors,
+Margaret Bilton, his mother, two hoggs.
+Executors, my wife,

 1658, 1st June.
 Deed of feoffment from John Errington of